nimakam/nimakam-notes/stablecoin/system.md

 The system maintains a list of medium (and high) trusted price feeds, sorted and weighted by both a price feed's revenue pool as well as its issuance allocation.
 This formula ensures newcomer price providers cannot exert undue influence by instantaneous deployment of capital, while also making sure that loan taker choices in allocating issuance to feeds of their choice also affects the ranking.

-The trust rank of each given price feed will be assessed by the system using a custom defined metric calculated by the following formula = `total issuance allocation` x (`revenue pool balance` + `average revenue pool balance`)
+The trust rank of each given price feed will be assessed by the system using a custom defined metric calculated by the following formula: `trust weighting metric` = `total issuance allocation` x (`revenue pool balance` + `average revenue pool balance`)

 The formula is chosen to ensure the ranking maximizes security of the system considering the notable potential attacks that can harm stable operation of the system.
 The formulation has the following properties: